seyon1988/seyon1988-LibraryManagementSystem/README.md

 Steps for running app
 ----------------------
-1. Install Postgress and restore database
+1. postgress sql installation and database restortion
-2. Running backend
+2. Running the back end
-3. Running front end
+3. Running the front end
-4. Run in browser
+4. Running web app in vbrowser

 1.Installing postgress and restoring database
 ----------------------------------------------